XavierOwen/Notes/Financial Risk Management_SUSTech/Chap_02_Quantitative Methods for Risk Management.md

 due to transaction proved unenforceable in law

-Legal risk is generally related to credit risk.
+Legal risk is generally related to credit risk

+### Business risk

+risk arising from strategic decisions or reputational risk

+Regulatory capital is not required for business risk under Basel II.